dirvine/data_chain/docs/0029-data-blocks.md

 validated by a node on a network, close to the data name, to contain valid data that was guaranteed to have been correctly stored onto the network.

+# Definitions used

+- Decentralised network, A peer to peer network in xor space, using Kadmelia type addressing.
+- Hash, a cryptographic one way function that produces a fixed length representation of any input.
+- Immutable data, a data type that has a name == hash of it's contents (it is immutable as changing the contents creates a new piece of immutable data).
+- Structured data, a data type that has a fixed name, but mutable contents.
+- GROUP_SIZE, the number of nodes surrounding a network address.
+- QUORUM, the number of the GROUP that is considered large enough that a decision is valid.
+In this paper this number is considered a majority (i.e. (GROUP_SIZE / 2) + 1)
+- Chain consensus, the fact that QUORUM number of signatories exist in the next link (`DataBlock` as described below) that also exist in the previous block.
+- Churn event, a change in the group, either by a node leaving or a node joining.

+# Abstract

+A mechanism to lock data descriptors in containers that may be held on a decentralised network.
+Such structures are cryptographically secured in lock step using a consensus of cryptographic signatures.
+These signatures are of a certain size GROUP_SIZE (e.g. 12 nodes) with a QUORUM (e.g. 7 nodes) required to be considered valid (much like N of P sharing).
+In a decentralised network that has secured groups,these signatures are those closest to the holder of a `DataChain`.
+The `DataChain` will have a majority of existing group members if it is republished prior to more than GROUP_SIZE - QUORUM nodes changing.
+In this situation, there is a strong cryptographic proof of the data validity.

+When a `DataChain` starts, the first item is probably a `link`.
+This is a block that uses the identity of a close group on the network.
+This `link` has an associated proof that is the `PublicKey` and a corresponding signature for each node.
+The `Signature` is the signed `link` block.
+On each `churn` event a new link is created and again signed by all members of the close_group.
+This link is the nodes close group as known by all members of that close_group.
+The link is the xor result of that close_group.

+Data block entries are signed by an ever changing majority of pre-existing nodes.
+As the chain grows, this rolling majority of different signatories can be cryptographically confirmed (via `links`).
+This process continues to the very top of the chain which will contain entries signed by the majority of the current close group of nodes.
+This current group of nodes can then cryptographically validate the entire chain and every data element referred to within it.

+A data chain may look like

+`link:data:data:data:data:link:link:data:data`

+or

+`link:link:link:data:link:link:link:data:link`

+The `links` maintain group consensus and the data elements should individually validate all data blocks though the group consensus provided by the preceding `link`.

+As groups change and the network grows, or indeed shrinks, many chains held by various nodes will have a common element.
+This allows such chains to be cross referenced in order to build a complete picture of data from the start of the network.
+In essence, this chain of verifiable data elements provides a provable sequence of data validity and also the sequence of such data appearing on the network.
+It is assumed that a later project using graph analysis can provide analytics that may be subjected to deep learning algorithms that will improve network security and efficiency.

+It is through this basic recondition of chained majority agreements that assures the ability for a `DataChain` to be validated and therefore allows data to be republished.

+The design described below will show a system where node capabilities are amortised across a network, providing a balance of resources that can be mixed evenly across a network of nodes with varying capabilities, from mass persistent data storage to node with very little, transient data storage.

 # Motivation

 In a fully decentralised network there are many problems to solve, two of these issues can be